wpfleger96/Calculator/README.md

 ## Design Suggestions

-I have included a mock-up of what I think the user interface should look like below.
+A suggested mock-up of the graphical user interface is provided below.

 ![Calculator UI Mock-up](http://i.imgur.com/BKgzn.png "Calculator UI Mock-up")

-Your GUI should incorporate atleast the same functionality as the one in the aboce mock-up.
+Your GUI should incorporate at least the same functionality as the one in the above mock-up.
 The meaning for most of the buttons is obvious.
 The <code><</code> button means backspace.
 The <code>X</code> button means clear the text area.
 The <code>Use RPN</code> button should toggle between "Use RPN" and use "Use Basic", depending on which implementation of the <code>Math</code> interface